REALBRICKD/Facility-Assessment-Report-Generator/README.md

 - Static fallback values are acceptable when CMS values are unavailable.
 - Runtime environments running this app are expected to have network access to CMS APIs and dependencies installed for both exports (especially ReportLab for PDF generation).
 - All data necessary will be provided from one of the two datasets listed below.
+- Data security measures such as encoding or backups are not required.

 ## API Endpoints Queried